The Babylonian Marriage Market: Painting information

 The Babylonian Marriage Market painting is 172.6 cm high and 304.6 cm wide.
-Oil on Canvas is the medium used.
+Oil on canvas is the medium used.

 It is painted in a representative style, known as Realism.
-Realism was a popular form of painting in the Victorian Era, that was received well by art audiences.
+Realism was a popular form of painting in the Victorian era, that was received well by art audiences.
 The Victorian Art World, and English art academy considered realism to be a high art.

 Description

 The foreground of the painting contains a line of Babylonian women who are seated and are facing the painting's audience.
 These women are brides waiting to be auctioned off on the white stone stepped pedestal featured in the middle ground of the painting.
-Upon this pedestal the first bride is currently being auctioned, she is displayed for purchase by another darker skin woman.
+Upon this pedestal the first bride is currently being auctioned; she is displayed for purchase by another darker-skinned woman.
 To their left stands an auctioneer, presenting the woman to be sold.
 In the background of the image a crowd of men has gathered and is engaged in bidding on the women.
 The crowd features men that appear to come from different wealth levels and classes, and they are consumed by an array of different activities.
 Bohrer notes that the underlying event and subject of depiction is the alteration of women into commodity through the process of the market place sales system.